Kalimehtar/gls/README.md

 scheme48.
 It has the same API, but without implemetation of own object system (glos-records).
 So GLS is not "generic little object system", but simply "generic little system".
-But I added support for racket/class: you may use class intead of type predicate and GLS corretly supports subtypes (subclasses).
+But I added support for racket/class: you may use class instead of type predicate and GLS correctly supports subtypes (subclasses).

 Sorry for bad documentation: for API look into <a href=https://github.com/Kalimehtar/gls/blob/master/gls/main.rkt> main.rkt</a>, for examples of use